 The Technology Access Coordinator is a resource for students who use or are interested in learning more about assistive technology at Mount Holyoke.
 Available by appointment, the Technology Access Coordinator assesses and supports assistive technology needs on campus, coordinates the Alternative Format accommodations, and manages the Assistive Technology lab.

 Time slots are limited so scheduling early is advised.
 Students may schedule one appointment at a time.
 If a student needs to cancel an appointment, 24 hours notice is required.
 If a student misses three appointments without following cancellation guidelines, the student will not be permitted to work with the Technology Access Coordinator for the rest of the semester.
 Keep in mind if you are more than 15 minutes late, you may forfeit your appointment.

-The Assistive Technology Lab (AT Lab) located in AccessAbility Services on the ground level of Wilder Hall, offers a variety of assistive technology hardware and software tools designed to meet the needs of students with various disabilities.
+The Assistive Technology Lab (AT Lab) temporarily located in Reese Hall Room 228, offers a variety of assistive technology hardware and software tools designed to meet the needs of students with various disabilities.
 These programs can provide tools and strategies to assist students whose disability may present challenges with reading, writing, memory, or organization.
 Qualified students will have 24 hour access to the lab.